 – Bryant, one of Dr. Green’s “sissies” from his Sissy Boy Syndrome study

-In the process of doing research for this article I noticed there seems to be a particular set of ideas, propagated around the time of the disco era, that stand in stark contrast to contemporary ethical therapeutic models for working with transgender individuals.
+In the process of doing research for this article, I noticed there seems to be a particular set of ideas, propagated around the time of the disco era, that stands in stark contrast to contemporary ethical therapeutic models for working with transgender individuals.
 I came to think of these particular views as “Disco Sexology.”
-At its heart this is a story about a cathartic moment in the way mental health professionals regard trans people and the trans experience itself.
-Sexolological ideas about trans people from around the time of the disco era have held sway over the care and treatment of trans kids and adults until very recently.
+At its heart, this is a story about a cathartic moment in the way mental health professionals regard trans people and the trans experience itself.
+Sexological ideas about trans people from around the time of the disco era have held sway over the care and treatment of trans kids and adults until very recently.
 Sexologists who postulated that sexual fetishes and/or gender roles drove trans people to implicitly experience their bodies in the way they do in no small way comprised the ontological foundation of trans care for decades.

 For instance, Drs.
 Ray Blanchard (creator of “autogynephilia”) and Zucker (who believed he could cure trans kids) were opinion leaders at CAMH and in the DSM committee on so-called “gender identity disorders” while Drs.
 Zucker and Richard Green (creator of the Sissy Boy Syndrome) were opinion leaders at the Archives of Sexual Behavior and in the DSM GID committee.
 I believe that over time Dr. Zucker came to represent the power of a particular type of sexology personified at CAMH because he held leadership roles at CAMH, the DSM GID Committee, and the Archives of Sexual Behavior all at the same time.

 The power-knowledge1 Disco Sexology held over the lives of trans people is waning and newer therapeutic patient-centered models, informed by decades of clinically observing the value of Disco Sexology gender postulations, are proving themselves to be more efficacious.
 However, Disco Sexology advocates claim they are being oppressed and that their postulations are being discarded because of politics, not clinical observations.
-Disco Sexology advocates publicly fret that while trans youth and young adults show consistently good outcomes when they encounter treatment informed by contemporary best practices, these youth and young adults may nevertheless, later in life, come to regret that they had not undergone Disco Sexology-informed therapy.
+Disco Sexology advocates publicly fret that while trans youth and young adults show consistently good outcomes when they encounter treatment informed by contemporary best practices, these youth, and young adults may nevertheless, later in life, come to regret that they had not undergone Disco Sexology-informed therapy.
 While there’s no contemporary clinical evidence to suggest the concerns of Disco Sexology advocates are evidence-based2, Disco Sexology advocates find their postulations welcome on numerous mainstream media platforms.
 Proponents of Disco Sexology have cultivated supporters within the media, have sued and threatened to sue Disco Sexology dissenters3 4, and continues to attempt to influence the way therapists interact with trans people of all ages throughout the world.
 Perhaps most troubling is that Disco Sexology informs the way hate groups target trans people. ⬛

 Series Table of Contents